Elizabeth George (author): Personal life

 George married Jim George on 1 June 1965 in Bartlesville, Oklahoma.
 The couple met while attending The University of Oklahoma.
 George graduated from The University of Oklahoma in 1966.
 Today the Georges live in Seattle, Washington and spend time writing in Hawaii.
-They have two grown daughters and eight grandchildren.
+They have two daughters.
 George and her husband have co-authored four marriage books and three children's books.